 Although Bangkok is the capitol of Thailand, I didn’t expect it to be expensive.
 That’s right a visit to Bangkok is expensive!
 The price of everything is inflated compared to other places to visit in Thailand.

 Looking for places to eat in Bangkok?
 Expect to pay more than the Thai average.
 By the time I got to Bangkok, I had just been to Bali, Cambodia, Vietnam and Laos.
-Therefore, I was used to the prices of restaurant in Asia and Bangkok is well up there with the most expensive.
+Therefore, I was used to the prices of a restaurant in Asia and Bangkok is well up there with the most expensive.
 If not the most expensive.

 Even the cost of water in the shops is inflated!
-Also, if you looking for things to do in Bangkok, then expect to pay a price like you would pay for an excursion in an expensive European city.
+Also, if you looking for things to do in Bangkok, then expect to pay a price as you would pay for an excursion in an expensive European city.

-In addition to taking part in the best things to do in Bangkok, it’s going to cost you a lot in taxi, boats and buses for the transportation around Bangkok.
+In addition to taking part in the best things to do in Bangkok, it’s going to cost you a lot in taxi, boats and buses for transportation around Bangkok.
 This leads me to my next point on the reasons not to visit Bangkok.

 5. Hard work to get around the top things to see in Bangkok

-Backpacking in Asia, I am used to spending my days traveling around the towns, cities, beaches and islands.
+Backpacking in Asia, I am used to spending my days travelling around the towns, cities, beaches and islands.
 Therefore, I understand travelling around is the biggest part of backpacking in Thailand and the rest of Asia.
 However, getting around Bangkok is an absolute nightmare.

-I’m complete happy hiking from place to place, but there is no chance you can walk to the few best things to do in Bangkok.
+I’m completely happy hiking from place to place, but there is no chance you can walk to the few best things to do in Bangkok.
 There’s also no great system for getting from place to place in Bangkok.
 For example, London has a mega underground tube system for getting around the city.
 Bangkok is nothing like this.

 We visited the tourist trap Koh San Street (I’ll get into this in a min) and then visited the blind dialogue.
 What a joke, we got a boat and then still had to walk for roughly 5 Miles.
 Then if you visit another Bangkok excursion, you will have to trek and pay out a small fortune.

-6. A visit to Khao San Road is a let down
+6. A visit to Khao San Road is a letdown

 We got tea on there and mid food the staff pulled out a Dj box, shifted all the tables and left just us sat there with our food on this now a restaurant turned dance floor.
 We then headed out side, looked at the tacky bars, expensive Koh San restaurant, overpriced market stalls and then got the hell out of there.
 S**t place to visit and is one of the reasons not to visit Bangkok.